Simone Biles’ Super Bowl Photo With Shaq Highlights Major Height Difference

 A photo posted by Simone Biles (@simonebiles) on

-Simone Biles’ Super Bowl photo, simply captioned, “Heyy Shaq,” has racked up over 300 thousand likes in less than 12 hours.
+Simone Biles’ Super Bowl photo, simply captioned, “Heyy Shaq,” has racked up over 300,000 likes in less than 12 hours.

 This isn’t the first time that Simone Biles has posed with a towering sports star.
 Neither is it the first time that the internet has taken notice.